Liver Cancer: Introduction

-To help you understand what is happening when you have cancer, it helps to know how your body works normally.
-Our bodies are made up of tiny building blocks called cells.
-Normal cells grow and multiply when the body needs them and die out when the body does not need them.
+Cancer is when cells in the body change and grow out of control.
+Your body is made up of tiny building blocks called cells.
+Normal cells grow when your body needs them, and die when your body does not need them any longer.

-Primary liver cancer is not the same as cancers that have started somewhere else in the body and have then spread to the liver.
-These are called liver metastases.
-Cancer that starts in other places, such as the colon, breast, or lung, and then spreads to the liver is called secondary liver cancer.
+Liver cancer is cancer that starts in your liver.
+This is also called primary liver cancer.
+Primary liver cancer is not the same as cancer that started somewhere else in the body and then has spread (metastasized) to the liver.
+Cancer that starts in another organ, such as the colon, breast, or lung, and then spreads to the liver is called secondary liver cancer.
 Secondary liver cancer is more common in the United States than primary liver cancer.
-Cancer that has spread to the liver is treated like the original cancer.
-For instance, lung cancer that has metastasized to the liver is treated like lung cancer.
+Cancer that has spread to the liver from somewhere else is treated like the original cancer.
+For instance, lung cancer that has spread to the liver is treated like lung cancer.